 Baking Soda – In Rajasthan Papad Khar is used to make these Dhoklas, but if you can’t find it you can use baking soda as I have done in this recipe.

-Other Ingredients – To make these Rajasthani Makki Dhoklas, you will need more ingredients to flavor them such as red chilli powder, salt, ajwain, fennel seeds, lemon juice, hing, crushed coriander seeds, ginger, garlic, baking soda, and vegetable oil.
+Other Ingredients – To make these Rajasthani Makki Dhoklas, you will need more ingredients to flavor them such as red chili powder, salt, lemon juice, hing, ginger, garlic, and vegetable oil.

 Divide the dough into 6 equal parts.
 Make the dough into balls and flatten them a bit.
-Make a hole in the center of the dough.
+Make a hole in the centre of the dough.

 Heat an idli pan with water.
-Arrange the dhokla on idli steamer and steam for 20-25 minutes.
+Arrange the dhokla on idli steamer and steam for 20-25 minutes on high heat.
+You can use any steamer to steam the dhokla.

 Drizzle sesame oil or ghee over the hot dhokla and serve hot with dal or chutney.